hanicinecm/pygmol/docs/doc_equations.rst

     1.0e+05
     3.0e-01

+The last five values (in accordance to the ``equations.final_solution_labels``) denote the electron density of 6.0e16 m-3, electron temperature of around 1.7 eV, atmospheric pressure, and the instantaneous power of 0.3 W.

 For developers
 ==============

 As stated above, this documentation page is mainly aimed at future developers of the pygmol package, including my future self.

+Any future expansion of the global model physics should go via a new concrete subclass of the ``Equations`` abstraction, or via expansion, or sub-classing the existing ``ElectronEnergyEquations`` class.

+Two different directions of adding some new physics to the ``Model.equations`` come to mind:

+- Equations supporting modeling the neutral densities *only*, cutting the electron energy density out of the state vector.
+This could be handy for simple chemical modeling without any ionization.

+- Equations which also resolve the neutral energy density as another value in the state vector.
+As a result, the neutral temperature would be truly resolved by the model, starting from the initial guess supplied by the plasma parameters input.
+  **Note**: this would most likely require not only a new ``Equations`` implementation (``NeutralEnergyEquations`` if you will), but also some careful augmentation of the ``Chemistry`` abstraction, to supply the new chemistry data needed to resolve the neutral energy, such as enthalpies of creation, thermodynamic properties of the species etc. A careful consideration would be in order to decide if a separate ``ThermalChemistry`` ABC should be implemented for this case, or if the current ``Chemistry`` abstraction should be augmented to provide these data upon request, but without the need to implement these data if used with the simpler ``ElectronEnergyEquations`` instance.

+In any case of changing the underlying math of the ODE being solved for, all the abstract methods and properties of the new subclass of the ``Chemistry`` abstraction will need to be re-implemented.
+See the source code to the ``pygmol.abc`` module and it's docstrings.

+Finally, if multiple interchangeable ``Equations`` *backends* are provided by the ``pygmol`` package, it would make perfect sense to let users choose between those upon ``Model`` instantiation.
+Currently, as ``ElectronEnergyEquations`` is the only one provided, it is simply hard-coded to the ``Model`` class.